GenuinePrep/GenuinePrep.github.io/about/index.md

 comments: false
 ---

-<center>Genuine Prep is run by Ahmed, a high school junior.
-While preparing for standardized tests, Ahmed was frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the tests far too difficult.
+<center>Genuine Prep was created by Ahmed, a high school junior.
+While preparing for standardized tests, he was frustrated by the expensive classes, mediocre teaching, and low-quality materials that made studying for the tests far too difficult.
 By creating this free site, Ahmed hopes to aid future test-takers in avoiding these difficulties.</center>

 ## Features of Genuine Prep
 * Completely free